bitovi/academy/src/docker/7-docker-compose/docker-compose.md

 Changing `MY_ENV=dev` to `MY_ENV=prod` will cause `docker-compose up` to create a container in the production mode.
 If an image does not exist, `docker-compose up` will automatically run `docker-compose build` for us!

-## Let's add more containers!
+## Let’s add more containers!
-Let's add a MySQL database and ensure it is running before starting the `my-app` service.
+Let’s add a MySQL database and ensure it is running before starting the `my-app` service.

-We'll use the `mysql:5.7` image from [Dockerhub](https://hub.docker.com/_/mysql).
+We’ll use the `mysql:5.7` image from [Dockerhub](https://hub.docker.com/_/mysql).

 ### .env
 The Dockerhub page specifies several required environment variables to pass in to the container.
-We'll add these to `.env`
+We’ll add these to `.env`
 ```yaml
 # My App
 MY_ENV=prod